hjorslev/awesome-stars/README.md

 ## PowerShell

 - [PSModule/Utilities](https://github.com/PSModule/Utilities) - The Utilities repository contains a collection of scripts and tools that should have been in PowerShell to start with.
-- [PSModule/PSModuleTemplate](https://github.com/PSModule/PSModuleTemplate) - Template for a PowerShell module repo
+- [PSModule/PSModuleTemplate](https://github.com/PSModule/PSModuleTemplate) - Template for a PowerShell module repo.
 - [PSModule/Build-PSModule](https://github.com/PSModule/Build-PSModule) - Action that is used to build PowerShell modules.
 - [HotCakeX/Harden-Windows-Security](https://github.com/HotCakeX/Harden-Windows-Security) - Harden Windows Safely, Securely using Official Supported Microsoft methods and proper explanation | Always up-to-date and works with the latest build of Windows | Provides tools and Guides for Persona
 - [cisagov/LME](https://github.com/cisagov/LME) - Logging Made Easy (LME) is a no-cost and open logging and protective monitoring solution serving all organizations.